SwiftGGTeam/the-swift-programming-language-in-chinese/CONTRIBUTING.md

-Use the Git commit message to communicate with other contributors -- both the people working on the project now who are reviewing your changes, and the people who will join the project in the future and will need to understand your changes.
+Use the Git commit message to communicate with other contributors -- both the people working on the project now who are reviewing your changes, and people who join the project in the future who will need to understand what you changed and why.
-Well-written commit messages make it possible to come back to content later using tools like `git-blame`, and find the reason why the content is written that way.

 Every commit starts with a one-sentence summary.
 The summary usually fits in 50 characters, but it's ok to exceed that amount occasionally if rewriting for brevity would make it too hard to read.
+If it's hard to write a good summary, try breaking your changes into multiple smaller commits.

 If you can't explain the commit entirely in its summary, skip one line and add additional information.